Ozon3Org/Ozon3/CONTRIBUTING.md

 ## Github Branching Model

-Ozone branches are created using a Github branching model.
+Ozone3 branches are created using a Github branching model.
 In this branching model, each branch serves a purpose and offers team members a shared undestanding  of the branching system.

-See more information on this branching model [here](https://github.com/Milind220/Ozone/discussions/24).
+See more information on this branching model [here](https://github.com/Milind220/Ozone3/discussions/24).